MilovdZee/Analog_Clock/README.md

 - [Arduino ESP8266 LittleFS Filesystem Uploade](https://github.com/earlephilhower/arduino-esp8266littlefs-plugin)

 ## Efficient LittleFS
 It would be nice to be able to change the blocksize.
-But doing the thing described below don't seem to work.
+But doing the thing described below doesn't seem to work.
-Probably the implementation of LittleFS doe not support this.
+Probably the implementation of LittleFS does not support this.
 I don't know.

 To allow for more efficient use of the storage change the blocksize in: